When is the best time to plant drought tolerant groundcover

 When is the best time to plant drought tolerant groundcover in hot climates?

 In hot climates, where temperatures soar and water conservation is key, choosing the right plants for your landscape is essential.
 Drought tolerant groundcovers are an excellent option because they thrive with minimal water once established, making them perfect for areas that experience extreme heat.
 But timing plays a critical role in ensuring your groundcover plants establish well and flourish.
 In this article, we’ll explore the best times to plant drought tolerant groundcover to give it the best chance of success in a hot climate.
+However, Kurapia New White and Kurapia Pink in their special “elepot” plugs, can be planted successfully year round, with benefits for each season.
+Sounds too good to be true?
+We’ve had successful Kurapia installations in the hottest summers and the coldest winters with great success.
+Read on for more information

-Early Spring: The Perfect Time for Establishment
+Spring: The Balanced Time for Establishment

-Late Fall: Cooler Temps and Less Stress
+Fall: Cooler Temps and Less Stress

-Considerations for Both Seasons: Watering and Care
+Considerations for All Seasons: Watering and Care

 Conclusion: Timing and Care Lead to Success